Skip to main content

 Weekly Columns and Op-Eds

 Hunters, fishers, and farmers are the original conservationists.
 Growing up in Central Washington, I have been surrounded by agriculture my whole life.
 As our farmers and ranchers work to feed the world, we also recognize the importance of conserving our precious natural resources and native species.
+The same goes for sportsmen, many of whom hunt or fish in order to honor generational traditions or provide for their families.
+Without responsible land use, resource development, and local conservation efforts, hunting, farming, and fishing as we know it would cease to exist.

 Issues: Agriculture Public Lands